PikachuPenial/Titanmod/PATCHNOTES.md

 **>BALANCE**
 - All melee weapons have been standardized stat-wise and will all deal the same damage and have the same swing cooldown
-- Increased reload, empty reload, and rechambering speeds across many different weapons (typically a 15-30% improvement)
+- Increased reload, empty reload, and rechambering speeds across almost every weapon (typically a 15-30% improvement)
+- Reduced visual recoil across all shotguns
 - Rebalanced foregrip attachment
 - Removed foregrip from various weapons